-There are many different types of sports injuries including pulled muscles, ligament sprains and overuse injuries that occur with prolonged repetition/overtraining.
+There are many different types of sports injuries including pulled muscles, ligament sprains and overuse injuries that occur with prolonged repetition or overtraining.

 The recovery time for ligament sprains and overuse injuries might be slightly longer.

 Assessment & treatment